zhangolve/chatgpt_telegram_bot/README.md

 |use_chatgpt_api | True of False | True|
 |allowed_telegram_usernames | ['username_a','username_b'] | [ ](if empty, the bot is available to anyone)|
 |new_dialog_timeout | number(new dialog starts after timeout (in seconds)) | 600|

+4. Go to repo `Actions` and trigger this action manually

+FYI: By default, GitHub Actions kills workflows after 6 hours if they have not finished by then..Due to the limitations of Github Actions, I have set up a job to be restarted every five hours.
+Therefore, in theory, you only need to manually click once to start the job, and then the job will be able to work 24 hours.